build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ## Walkthrough

-### Step 1: Creating a DynamoDB Table and enabling streams
+### Step 1: Creating a DynamoDB Table and Enabling Streams

 First, login to the AWS Management Console and navigate to the DynamoDB service.
 Click on "Create Table" to begin setting up the new table.